 Trendy invitations go hand-in-hand with modern-themed weddings.
 Typically, you’ll find informal fonts with wording using a mixture of upper and lower cases.
 When it comes to the graphics, play to the latest trends, such as a marble or watercolour effect or geometric shapes.
 Colour-wise, try pairing midnight blue with blush, go for monochrome with a hint of gold or team natural green shades with soft grey.

 Modern invitations are full of unconventional designs and suit contemporary occasions.
 If you’re going for a relaxed approach with your wedding, reflect it with a fun invitation full of character.
-Choose less-formal, almost cartoonish imagery which fits your theme and
+Choose less-formal, almost cartoonish imagery which fits your theme and use a mixture of fonts and bold colours.

 If you’re having a bit of fun with a themed wedding, then your invitations are an opportunity to let your guests know about it.
 Simply follow the theme with your designs, altering the colour scheme and fonts accordingly.
 Most important of all, use suitable images or illustrations to portray the theme to your invitees.